SteveBarnett/Remixing/_thinking/the-spectrum-of-awareness.md

 - Overview of [Nattyware](#natural-awareness).
 - [That Which Contains Everything](#that-which-contains-everything) flowing into [That Which Knows](#that-which-knows), one session.

+## One Mindful Blurb

+Title: Exploring the spectrum of awareness

+### Details

+🕒 Time: Doors open at 7:15, and we start the session at 7:30

+📍 Location: We meet in the Wellington Friends Centre at the end of Montcrieff Street, up the steps and in the room to the right.

+🧘‍♀️ Guided Meditation: we'll spend most of the session sitting in meditation.

+🗺️ We'll practice some different kinds of awareness: focused awareness, flexible awareness, choiceless awareness, and natural awareness.
+We'll vary our attention from narrow to broad, our effort from high to low, and our focus from one object to many, to none.

+🔮 This session is for anyone interested in trying different types of meditation and seeing how they can serve different purposes and moods.

+💻 Unable to join us in person?
+The session will also be streamed on Zoom for regular attendees who can’t make the session.
+To join from 7:30 pm select 'Join a meeting' and then enter the meeting room number 919-527-2569.

 ## Practices

 - **Focused Awareness**: very narrow, high effort, one object.